 Electric Pulse Fishing

-Fish populations in Europe have reached a level so low that going at sea to fish them has become economically unviable.
-The fishing industry is engaged in a technological race to dislodge the last fish from their hide.
-Rather than drastically reduce our fishing capacity to allow fish stocks to regenerate, Europe is on the verge of mainstreaming the use of electricity to catch fish more efficiently.
+Fish populations in Europe have reached a level so low that going out to sea to fish has become economically unviable.
+The fishing industry is now engaged in a technological race to dislodge the very last fish from their hiding spots.
+Rather than drastically reduce our fishing capacity to actually allow these fish stocks to regenerate, Europe is on the verge of standardising the use of electricity to catch fish more efficiently.

 Electric fishing is booming in the North Sea, while its impacts are daunting.
-Yet, they remain largely unquantified, as few research institutes (except in the Netherlands) have invested in this scientific question.
+Yet, they remain largely unquantified, as few research institutes (other than the Netherlands) have invested in this scientific question.

-We have summarized scientific evidence on the harms caused by electric fishing in a single document here:
+We have summarised scientific evidence on the harms caused by electric fishing in a single document here:

-To learn more about this new destructive fishing method and to fight against its development with us, click below:
+To learn more about this destructive fishing method and our fight against its development, click below:

 Explore the timeline of our campaign until victory, together!